Game (retailer): Financial problems

-Administration
+OpCapita rescue

 The company entered administration on 26 March 2012, with PricewaterhouseCoopers appointed and Ian Shepherd stepping down as CEO.
 No administrator was appointed for the stores in Ireland and redundancies were only offered to staff in the United Kingdom, resulting in a continuing protest from Irish staff.
 277 of Game's 609 stores in the United Kingdom were closed immediately, resulting in 2,104 job losses.

 On 31 March 2012, Game Group was purchased out of administration by OpCapita.
 David Hamid was announced as the new executive chairman of Game.

 On 14 May 2012, TGW Pty Ltd, trading as Game Australia announced it would also enter administration.
 On 25 May 2012, Pricewaterhouse Coopers, the administrators of Game Australia made 264 staff redundant and closed 60 stores.
 An expected further round of redundancies and closures was confirmed on 19 June 2012 when the administrators announced that 16 of the remaining 31 stores would close that day and the remaining 15 would close over the coming weeks, marking the end of Game Australia.

+Stores traded under the Game and Gamestation brands until the latter was replaced by Game from November 2012.

 Game's Scandinavian operations were purchased by Nordic Games (parent company of Nordic Games Publishing AB) at the end of May 2012.
 Nordic Games purchased 55 stores (44 in Sweden and 11 in Norway) and Game's Scandinavian website from the retailer.
 Nordic and Game agreed a licensing deal that allowed the continued use of the Game brand within Sweden and Norway.
 In May 2015 the Swedish subsidiary went into administration.
 During this time Nordic decided to reshuffle the company with no effect as the Swedish subsidiary of the company went into liquidation by June 2015, as a result of this Nordic had to sell all of their stock as soon as possible at half the retail price they were originally listed as.
 All Swedish and Norwegian locations shut down in the summer of 2015.

-Public listing

 In May 2014, the company announced plans to relist on the London Stock Exchange.
 The initial public offering took place in June 2014.

+Frasers Group purchase

-In June 2019, Game Digital agreed to a takeover of the company by Fraser's Group for £52 million.
+In June 2019, OpCapita agreed to a takeover of Game by Frasers Group for £52 million.
+Game had 540 stores in the UK and Spain when the takeover was completed.

-Operations

-As of 2 April 2013, Game has 328 stores in the United Kingdom.
-Stores traded under the Game and Gamestation brands until the latter was replaced by Game from November 2012.
-Stores sell games for all major video game platforms.
-Games are also sold under a 'preowned' label, where a customer has returned a used game for cash or credit.
-The company also operates a transactional website, Game.co.uk.
+Game has re-entered the Irish market as of December 2023, inside of a Sports Direct in Roscommon.

+In January 2024, the retailer announced it would phase out trade-ins and pre-owned games by February.

+In June 2024, the retailer announced it would be ending its reward point scheme by the following month.

+In April 2025, Game's Basingstoke Head Office closed down, further highlighting the demise of the standalone business, with more integration going towards the Sports Direct and House of Fraser concessions.